guillemontecinos/itp_fall_2018_open_source_studio/final_project/proposal.md

 ## Deliverables

-* Review and fix Spanish Website translation
+* Review and fix Spanish p5.js website translation
-* Review and fix Spanish Reference translations
+* Review and fix Spanish p5.js reference translations
-* Review and fix Spanish Examples translations
+* Review and fix Spanish p5.js examples translations
-* Write a TRANSLATION.md document with all guidelines and examples for future website translations
+* Write a TRANSLATION.md document with all guidelines and examples for future website translations, with a focus on first-time contributors to the project and non-English speakers.

 _Propose a clear list of deliverables._